jbanday808/Terraform-Full-Course-Aws/lessons/day11-12/DEMO_GUIDE.md

 3. Uncomment Assignment 6 in `main.tf` and `outputs.tf`

 ### What It Does
-Validates instance type using multiple rules:
+Validates the instance_type input using multiple rules before any resources are created:
-- Length between 2 and 20 characters
+- Length must be between 2 and 20 characters
-- Must start with "t2" or "t3"
+- Pattern must start with t2. or t3. (e.g., t2.micro, t3.small)

 ### Demo Steps